 We avoid unnecessary mapping by providing the FieldGuide tablet app, which allows for on-site instant quality control of your data.

-While our datasets provide great insights into blue carbon, our data can also be used to e.g. determine biodiversity or the condition of underwater constructions.
+While our datasets provide great insights into nature-based solutions, they can also be used to e.g. determine biodiversity.

 +49 421 2208120